SyntheticDemon/SyntheticDemon/README.md

 - 🎓 Pursuing a Bachelor's degree in Computer Engineering at University of Tehran.
 - 🔭 Research Experience in Blockchain systems
 - 🔭 Researching AI-driven solutions in healthcare
-- 💼 3 years of experience as a Software Engineer
+- 💼 3 years of experience as a Software Engineer in Fintech (Clojure, Java)

 ## 🛠️ Languages and Tools